How To Be A Better Nurse Thru Online Certificate Programs

 - Addressing decreased cardiac output or correcting arrhythmias.
 Depending on the injury or trauma, a person suffering shock may experience decreased cardiac output or unusual heart rhythms, also known as an arrhythmia.

 - Assessing and treating reversible causes of arrest.
-The basic premise of ACLS Certification goes back to addressing immediate arrest, encouraging the return of spontaneous circulation (ROSC) and treating the reversible causes of arrest, explains the AHA Journal, Circulation.
+The basic premise of ACLS Certification goes back to addressing immediate arrest, encouraging the return of spontaneous circulation (ROSC) and treating the reversible causes of arrest, explains the ILCOR Journal, Circulation.